sanmue/archinstall_autoBash/README.md

 ### Configuration

 - customize the variables in '`archinstall_autoBash.config`' according to your needs with your prefered editor
-  - e.g. `nano archinstall_autoBash.config`
+  - e.g. `vim archinstall_autoBash.config`
-  - these variables are used by the script to do the installation
+  - these variables are used by the script to execute the installation

+Default Config:

+- Btrfs filesystem with subvolumes (flat layout, configurable) and snapper snapshots
+- UEFI / GPT or BIOS / GPT (detected automatically)
+  - or BIOS / MBR: set MBR manually in config
+- GRUB Bootloader
+- Enryption
+- Grafics Cards / Drivers (detected automatically, no 32bit support), needs more testing
+  - AMD: should work
+  - Intel: needs manual config, not testet, see Arch Wiki
+  - NVIDIA: needs manual config, not testet, see Arch Wiki
+- Gnome Desktop Environment
+  - with additional packages: Firefox an VLC Media Player

 ### Start installation of Arch Linux on your machine